Skip to main content

 2. Click on All Tiles and then the Course Program Plan tile.

-4. Click Continue to generate a pdf of your plan.
+5. Click Continue to generate a PDF of your plan.

-Thayer believes that a well-educated engineer can communicate beyond their dissertation area and, therefore, has a breadth requirement.
+Note: Thayer believes that a well-educated engineer can communicate beyond their dissertation area and, therefore, has a breadth requirement.
 In describing the rationale for your breadth courses, you should be emphasizing how these are different from your area of specialization.
-You may need to give a bit more info about your dissertation area to help your Special Advisory Committee discern why courses with similar titles are actually distinct.
+You may need to give a bit more info about your dissertation area to help your special advisory committee discern why courses with similar titles are actually distinct.

-7. Once approved and signed by your Special Advisory Committee, submit your program plan to the Thayer Registrar (hard copy delivered to 103 MacLean or email attachment sent to registrar@thayer.dartmouth.edu is acceptable).
-The Registrar will review and then provide it to the director of the MS/PhD Program for final approval.
+The registrar will review and then provide it to the director of the MS/PhD Program for final approval.
 You will be notified when this approval is granted.

-If you deviate from your program plan, log back into DartHub to amend your plan, updating the courses that have changed.
-Generate a new pdf and get the appropriate signatures again.
-Once you have the updated program plan approved and signed by your Special Advisory Committee, provide it to the Thayer Registrar for final review and approval.
+If you deviate from your program plan, log in to DartHub to amend your plan, updating the courses that have changed.
+Generate a new PDF, obtain a new set of special advisory committee signatures, and send to the Thayer Registrar for final review and approval.

 Potential reasons to update your program plan: